d3vb0ox/bookstack-demo/README.md

 - `alb` listener rules and health check path

 Secrets management approaches:
-- Store DB credentials, `APP_KEY`, SMTP and S3 credentials in Secrets Manager.
-Reference them in the ECS Task Definition `secret` fields.
+- Store DB credentials in Secrets Manager and `APP_KEY` in SSM Parameter Store (SecureString).
+Reference them in the ECS Task Definition `secrets`.
-- Use separate secrets per environment to avoid cross-env leakage.
+- Use separate secrets/parameters per environment to avoid cross-env leakage.

 ## DNS & TLS

 - Use Route 53 for DNS records like `bookstack.dev.example.com`, `bookstack.staging.example.com`, `bookstack.example.com`.
 - Use ACM certificates for the domain/hosts.
 Attach to ALB HTTPS listener.
-- Redirect HTTP (80) to HTTPS (443).
+- HTTP (80) is configured only for HTTP→HTTPS redirection.

 ## Promotion Workflow Diagram (Environments)